 The financial highlights are designed to help you understand recent financial performance.
 The figures in the first part of each table are for a single share.
-The total return figures represent the percentage that an investor in the fund would have earned (or lost), assuming all dividends and distributions were reinvested.
-This information has been audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with the fund's financial statements, is included in the fund's annual report (see "Shareholder reports" on the back cover).
+The total return figures represent the percentage that an investor in a fund would have earned (or lost), assuming all dividends and distributions were reinvested.
+This information has been audited by Ernst & Young LLP, an independent registered public accounting firm, whose reports, along with each fund's financial statements, is included in each fund's annual report (see "Shareholder reports" on the back cover).

-DWS CROCI® Equity Dividend Fund - Class A
+DWS Emerging Markets Equity Fund - Class A